plicease-legacy/Alien-Libarchive2/README.md

 Returns the install type, one of either `system` or `share`.

+## pkg\_config\_dir

+Returns a path that contains the libarchive.pc file which can be used by pkg-config for linking against libarchive.

+## pkg\_config\_name

+Returns the name by which pkg-config knows libarchive (should always be libarchive).

 # CAVEATS

 Debian Linux and FreeBSD (9.0) have been tested the most